-Have you ever found yourself pulling uneaten food from your pack after a backpacking trip?
+Have you ever pulled uneaten food from your pack after a backpacking trip?
 Or worse, found yourself racing down the mountain with nothing but food on your mind because you didn’t pack enough?
-If you answered “yes” to either of those questions, you’re not alone.
+You’re not alone if you answered “yes” to either of those questions.

 Many people, even the most experienced hikers, struggle to pack the right amount of food for their hiking adventures.
 The good news is you don’t have to choose between having enough to eat and carrying a lighter pack.
 Striking a balance between the right amount of food without adding unnecessary weight can be achieved!